JPresting/2---Self-Hosted-Infrastructure/oraclecloud-general/Readme.md

 ### Networking

 Here we want to create a new virtual cloud network (for multiple instances you can then later use existing ones so you don't have to redo all the Ingress Rules).
 What's important is that we want to make sure of 2 things here.
-We want to create a static public IP address (e.g. once we restart the instance or Oracle Cloud has issues that the IP stays the same (important for 24/7 hosting of various platforms) as well as downloading the private and public ssh keys)
+We want to create a static public IP address (e.g. once we restart the instance or Oracle Cloud has issues that the IP stays the same (important for 24/7 hosting of various platforms) as well as downloading the private and public ssh keys).
+Create a new VNIC a new VCN and a new Subnet, if this is your first instance.
+Ignore the warnings.

 <img width="877" height="800" alt="Screenshot 2025-08-03 154342" src="https://github.com/user-attachments/assets/0d1524ec-e64f-43ce-affa-e74adc390ebc" />

-Click on **Download Private and Public Key**
+Click on **Download Private and Public Key** and then click on next.

 <img width="903" height="316" alt="image" src="https://github.com/user-attachments/assets/b367a953-040c-4241-9cb7-193d7a47272b" />